PUQ-sp-z-o-o/WHMCS-WireGuard-VPN/doc/Installation and configuration guide/2-puqvpncp-installation-and-configuration.md

 service puqvpncp restart
 ```

-<p class="callout info">After these steps, the first time you connect to the server via the https protocol, the system will request an SSL certificate and automatically renew it if necessary.</p>
+>After these steps, the first time you connect to the server via the https protocol, the system will request an SSL certificate and automatically renew it if necessary.

-<p class="callout warning">ATTENTION.
+>>ATTENTION.
 After activating SSL, the system will only work in the https protocol on port 443.
-A redirect is also set from port 80 to port 443.</p>
+A redirect is also set from port 80 to port 443.

-<p class="callout warning">To connect to the server via the https protocol, use only the domain that was set in the configuration file.
+>>To connect to the server via the https protocol, use only the domain that was set in the configuration file.
-Otherwise, you will get an error that SSL is not working correctly.</p>
+Otherwise, you will get an error that SSL is not working correctly.

-#### 6. License configuration is available in the menu item **Settings-&gt;License**
+### 6. License configuration is available in the menu item **Settings-&gt;License**

 [![image-1668763551186.png](https://doc.puq.info/uploads/images/gallery/2022-11/scaled-1680-/image-1668763551186.png)](https://doc.puq.info/uploads/images/gallery/2022-11/image-1668763551186.png)